Annin7y/PopularMovies1/README.md

 Clone or download this repository.
 Import into Android Studio.

 ### **Description**
+The first part of the Popular Movies project.
 Users will download a list of movies from a movie database.
 The movies will be sorted by most popular and top rated by clicking on the menu option.
 Main Activity displays movie images.
-Clicking on an image takes users to the Detail Activity where additional info, incl. reviews and trailer links are displayed.
+Clicking on an image takes users to the Detail Activity where additional info(description, release date, and rating) is displayed.
+More advanced features are available in Popular Movies 2.

 ### **Screenshots**
 ![screenshot_20180717-popmov1](https://user-images.githubusercontent.com/22602021/42973576-a036475e-8b81-11e8-99c8-a264c6533360.jpg)